End the Food Tax

 South Dakotans ended the tax on medical services and outlawed paying to use toilets.
 You don’t pay a tax before you can vote or before you can breathe.
 No one should have to pay a tax before they can eat.

-Special note to people from Rapid City, Mitchell, Spearfish, Pierre, New Underwood, or Wentworth, please read the historic note and the attached page “A Tale of Two Cities.”
+-- Special note to people from Rapid City, Mitchell, Spearfish, Pierre, New Underwood, and Wentworth, please read the historic note and the attached page “A Tale of Two Cities.”
 Your food tax has gone up the most in order for the state to get new revenue by taxing online sales.
-You might have the most reason to complain about the tax not coming down while new state revenue has been coming in.
+You might have the most reason to complain about the food tax not coming down while new state revenue has been coming in.

 You shouldn’t have to pay a tax before you can eat.